gt1/libmaus2/README.md

 Compilation of boost for libmaus on Darwin
 ------------------------------------------

-The following lines called in an unpackage boost source tree should be sufficient to compile and install a version of the boost libraries usable by libmaus:
+The following lines called in an unpacked boost source tree should be sufficient to compile and install a version of the boost libraries usable by libmaus: